• Overview

 How long is the wait between cataract surgery on each eye?

-If you have cataracts in both eyes, you’ll need to have two separate operations a few weeks apart.
-This can vary from patient to patient, but it will allow your eye to fully heal and your vision to recover sufficiently so that you can adjust for your second eye to be treated.
+If you have cataracts in both eyes, you’ll need to have two separate operations, spaced a few weeks apart.
+This can vary from patient to patient, but it will allow your eye to heal fully and your vision to recover sufficiently so that you can adjust for your second eye to be treated.

-Occasionally, some patients will have both eyes treated at the same time with a procedure called immediate sequential bilateral cataract surgery (IBCS).
+Occasionally, some patients will have both eyes treated at the same time with a procedure called immediate sequential bilateral cataract surgery (ISBCS).
 However, this is usually only recommended for people where the risk of complications is very low.
-Your doctor will discuss this if it could be an option for you.
+Your doctor will discuss this option with you if it is suitable.

 Is cataract surgery right for me?